QuantEcon/lecture-source-jl/source/rst/multi_agent_models/schelling.rst

 Exercise 1
 ----------

-Implement and run this simulation for yourself
+Implement and run this simulation for yourself.

-Use 250 agents of each type
+Use 250 agents of each type.

 Solutions
 =========